 scribbling murderess away to the remainder bin to make room for the annotated,

+illustrated, multimedia version of that Da Vinci thing.
+Bastards.
 The tricky thing about the disappeared is that things that are cool tend to

 be hoarded by the hip.
 It explains why I can’t find that CD of Tom Waits’s